 Timetable

-- 12 February - no class due to public holiday
+- 14 October- no workshop due to public holiday

 Independent Study

-Students are encouraged to create and maintain a personal sketchbook which reflects their own creative practice involving the documentation of processes, learnings, and inspirations.
+Participants are encouraged to create and maintain a personal sketchbook which reflects their own creative practice involving ideas and inspiration as well as the documentation of processes and learnings.

-Calico is the fabric used to print onto during the course however participants are welcome to bring their own fabrics to use if they would like to.
+Calico is the fabric used to print onto during the course however participants are encouraged to bring their own garments or textiles to print onto as a means of upcycling.

 Assessment